-New Fiction March 2022 !!!
-Here are some excellent new novels (and one book of stories) that will be released this month:
+New Fiction March 2023 !!!
+Here are some excellent new novels (and two plays) that will be released this month:

 *** Love Reading Fiction ?

 featuring all the latest news, deals, and reviews!

 OPRAH’S BOOK CLUB PICK • From the New York Times bestselling author of Dear Edward comes a “powerfully affecting” (People) family story that asks: Can love make a broken person whole?

 “Another tender tearjerker . . .
 Napolitano chronicles life’s highs and lows with aching precision.”—The Washington Post

 William Waters grew up in a house silenced by tragedy, where his parents could hardly bear to look at him, much less love him—so when he meets the spirited and ambitious Julia Padavano in his freshman year of college, it’s as if the world has lit up around him.
 With Julia comes her family, as she and her three sisters are inseparable: Sylvie, the family’s dreamer, is happiest with her nose in a book; Cecelia is a free-spirited artist; and Emeline patiently takes care of them all.
 With the Padavanos, William experiences a newfound contentment; every moment in their house is filled with loving chaos.